ContextLab/sherlock-topic-model-paper/README.md

 # How is experience transformed into memory?

-This repo contains data and code used to produce the paper "_How is experience transformed into memory_" by Andrew C. Heusser, Paxton C. Fitzpatrick and Jeremy R. Manning.
-The repo is organized as follows:
+This repository contains data and code used to produce the paper "_How is experience transformed into memory_" by Andrew C. Heusser, Paxton C. Fitzpatrick, and Jeremy R. Manning.
+The repository is organized as follows:

 ```
 root